money

 If you’re not sure where you stand, then you can check things on the government website calculator (Opens in new window)

-Paying interest on your savings
+Tax on your savings interest

-Most people can earn some interest from their savings without paying tax.
+The good news is that most people can earn some interest from their savings without paying tax.
 Your allowances for earning interest before you have to pay tax on it may include:

 You get these allowances each tax year.
 How much you get depends on your income.
 You may be able to use your Personal Allowance to earn interest tax-free if you haven't used it up on your wages, pension or other income.

 You may also get up to £1,000 of interest and not have to pay tax on it, depending on which income tax band you’re in.
 This is your Personal Savings Allowance.
 To work out your tax band, add all the interest you’ve received to your other income.
+You can then see if you qualify for the Personal Savings Allowance and if so, how much:

 Income tax band and Personal Savings Allowance